-Reference Period refers to the time horizon over which the performance is measured and compared with that of the Reference NAV, at the end of which the mechanism for the compared tion for Negative Repus can be reset.
+The Company applies a five (5) years reference period, applied on a rolling basis.
+The Reference Period refers to the time horizon over which the performance is measured and compared with that of the Reference NAV, at the end of which the mechanism for the compensation for Negative Bonus can be reset.